gpsites/objectivismseminar.com/index.md

 Here is what we have planned:

-* Monday April 15,
+* Monday April 22,
   8:00pm [Mountain][mtn]:
-  The Panel) will
+  The Panel will
-  begin
+  continue
   discussion of Chapter 22 (Science) in Steven Pinker's book, [Enlightenment Now: The Case for Reason, Science, Humanism, and Progress][book]